5 Best Cast-Iron Skillets, Tested by Food Network Kitchen

 We found the best pans don’t cost an arm and a leg, and they sacrifice nothing when it comes to functionality.
 Most of the pans we tested required similar upkeep, and they varied in weight, handle length, surface texture and design.
 We kept these details in mind when choosing our favorites.

-This article has been updated to reflect pricing and stock changes in our favorite cast iron skillet picks.
+This article has been reviewed since its original publish date for accuracy, pricing and availability.
+We stand by our list of top cast iron skillet picks.

 What To Know About Using a Cast Iron Skillet